devpra1999/Getting-and-cleaning-Data-Final-Assignment/CodeBook.md

 - 'Subject_ID': (type = integer) Created new variable indicating the subject using the subject_combined.txt file(Section 2.2)

-- 'Activity': (type = character)Created new variable to identify the activity, using activity_labels.txt(linking numbers 1-6 to different activities) and y_combined.txt(containing numbers indicating activity of each record in X_combinde.txt)
+- 'Activity': (type = character)Created new variable to identify the activity, using activity_labels.txt(linking numbers 1-6 to different activities) and y_combined.txt(containing numbers indicating activity of each record in X_combinde.txt) (Section 2.2)

+- mean and std measurement variables: Obtained the names from the features.txt(Section 2.2) file and removed the special characters to create variable names for the dataset

 ### 2.2.
 The UCI HAR Dataset includes the following files: